amyylin1/the1/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Aspiring statistican, trained in Neuroscience and Pharmacology
+role:  Statistican, trained in Neuroscience and Pharmacology

 # Organizations/Affiliations to show in About widget
 organizations: